VaiTon/Agamennone/README.md

 ### Clients

 Agamennone is compatible with the DestructiveFarm client [^1].

-To use it, follow the instructions in the client repository and configure the client to uses the Agamennone HTTP API.
+To use it, either use the original version or the one provided in the `client` folder.

 [^1]: https://github.com/UlisseLab/DestructiveFarm/blob/main/docs/en/farm_client.md